davidgiga1993/mixing-station-docs/docs/layers.md

 ## What is a layer?
 A layer defines what channels should be shown in the mixer.
-You can creates an unlimited number of layers and each layer can contain up to 32 channels.
+You can create an unlimited number of layers and each layer can contain up to 32 channels.

 ## Layer settings
 This view lets you configure all layers